IBM/zmodstack-solutions/docs/scenarios/scenarioA.md

 ## Scenario Steps:

-- Pre-Req - Create or Discover the z/OS ID used by Zach on the target z/OS Endpoint that have the required RACF Credentials/USS permissions to install software
+- Pre-req - Create or Discover the z/OS ID used by Zach on the target z/OS Endpoint that have the required RACF Credentials/USS permissions to install software

 - Zach (Sys Admin) - Deploy Admin Project and Broker to OCP